US Amazon workers upset over job cuts stage walkout at HQ

 “We respect our employees’ rights to express their opinions,” the company said in a statement.

-As of Tuesday night, more than 1,800 employees had pledged to walk out around the world, with about 870 in Seattle, according to Amazon Employees for Climate Justice, a climate change advocacy group founded by Amazon workers.
+As of Wednesday, more than 1,900 employees had pledged to walk out around the world, with about 870 in Seattle, according to Amazon Employees for Climate Justice, a climate change advocacy group founded by Amazon workers.

 While some plan to gather at the Amazon Spheres – a four-storey structure in Seattle that from the outside looks like three connected glass orbs – others will participate remotely.